Jade, Burma's Green Glory.

 After those rocks that do most likely contain jade are separated from the ordinary rocks the latter areas waste disposed in the river and on river banks.
 With, by the by, often disastrous consequences for the natural environment and the people living in these areas.

 The very tricky part, which requires lots of experience and an equally large amount of luck, is to identify the jade.
-Finding boulders containing jade is so difficult because jade is usually surrounded by a more or less thick layer of rock what makes the jade boulder look like any other ordinary rock.
+Finding boulders containing jade is so difficult because jade is usually surrounded by a more or less thick layer of rock which makes the jade boulder look like any other ordinary rock.
 Sure, it would be easy to just drill or cut into the rock to see what is hidden inside but using this method could depending on the size of the rock (most weigh 1 kg or less and are relatively small) in the worst case reduce a very valuable stone to almost rubble if you hit the wrong i.e. most valuable part.
 That is why subtler methods are required.
 Miners and merchants alike are therefore looking, among others, for clues such as so-called 'show points', places at which colour is visible through a thinner layer of skin.
-Another method is proving the weight because jade containing rocks are heavier than normal ones due to the higher density.
+Another method is proving the weight because jade-containing rocks are heavier than normal ones due to their higher density.
 Yet another method is to look for spots with fibrous texture (without glitter and/or sand).
 This texture is referring to the 'delicious' part of the stone called by the locals 'yum'.
 Additionally, they are looking for surface colouration, check how the stone surface feels when touched underwater (in water jade feels slightly 'gluey' or 'sticky') and listen to the sound produced by tapping with a metal tool against the stone.
 In case the stone contains jade the tapping produces a 'warmer' sound.
-It is safe to say that irrespective of expertise being successful in 'separating the wheat from the chaff' in the jade business is to at least 50 per cent just gambling.
+It is safe to say that irrespective of expertise being successful in 'separating the wheat from the chaff' in the jade business is to at least 50 percent just gambling.
 What seems to be very promising can turn out to be an empty nut and vice versa.
 Many buyers (mostly traders) have given themselves the bullet for losing everything because they have backed the wrong horse, it's a gamble.

 Having identified the jade follows the classification and quality criteria are colour, translucency and texture.
 Burmese merchants recognise the following varieties.